Access and Authentication

 500 Internal Server Error: A server-side error occurred.

-The API also returns a JSON response body with code
+The API also returns a JSON response body with code and msg fields to provide more detailed error information:Summary#

 To successfully access Fotor OpenAPI, you need to:1.